Soroushnk/Astro/README.md

 - **Cloudflare white IP scanner**

-- **run reverse proxy using nginxs**
+- **Run reverse proxy using nginxs**

-- **config firewall server**
+- **Config firewall server**

 - ** **
 ## Requirement
-you just need an ubuntu 20.02 on a vps. easy !!
+You just need an ubuntu 20.02 on a VPS. easy !!

 ## 🛠️ Installation Steps

 1.
-first you should download the script using code below
+First you should download the script using code below

 ```bash
 instalation code